vespperhq/docs/docs/02-Getting started/02-Configure & connect.md

 ### Configure webhooks

-Merlinn listens to production incidents and starts investigating them automatically.
+Vespper listens to production incidents and starts investigating them automatically.
 We currently support **PagerDuty**, **Opsgenie** and **Alert Manager** as the sources of incidents/alerts.
 More specifically, we use a webhook endpoint that is triggered by these different vendors that sets off the investigation process.

 To configure these webhooks, go to the "Webhooks" page inside your organization settings page.
 There, you can find instructions for each vendor.